-PLEASE NOTE: A study is currently underway to investigate fall-related mortality, as presented in the data, among British Columbians aged 85+ years between the years of 2006 and 2015.
+NOTE: We have published our study investigating fall-related mortality, as presented in the data, among British Columbians aged 85+ years between the years of 2006 and 2015 and the anomaly we noticed.
+Read the study and view our factsheet.

 How to Use the Tool